zapata-engineering/orquestra-sdk/docs/guides/ce-resource-management.rst

 Setting Workflow Resources
 --------------------------

-Resources can also be configured at the workflow definition level using the same syntax as with tasks:
+Resources can also be configured at the workflow definition level using the same syntax as with tasks, with one difference - the ``sdk.Resources()`` object my additionally specify a number of nodes to be requested for the workflow.
+The full parameter list is therefore:
+* ``cpu``: number of cores.
+* ``memory``: amount of RAM (bytes).
+* ``disk``: disk space (bytes).
+* ``gpu``: whether access to a gpu unit is required (``1`` if a GPU is required, ``0`` otherwise).
+* ``nodes``: the number of nodes requested.

 .. code-block::
     :caption: workflow resource request example

     @sdk.workflow(
-        resources=sdk.Resources(cpu="100m", memory="1Gi", disk="10Gi", gpu="1")
+        resources=sdk.Resources(cpu="100m", memory="1Gi", disk="10Gi", gpu="1", nodes=5)
     )
     def my_workflow():
         ...

+.. note:: nodes
+    Note that unlike the other parameters, ``nodes`` must be an integer rather than a string.

 In most cases, defining resources in this way will be unnecessary as Compute Engine can infer the overall resource requirements from the aggregated requirements of individual tasks.
-The primary use-case for this facility is to provision additional resources that aren't covered by the task definitions, such as when tasks spawn additional actors or remote functions.
+The primary use-cases for this facility is to provision additional resources that aren't covered by the task definitions, such as when tasks spawn additional actors or remote functions, or to specify a the number of nodes.

 Troubleshooting Common Resource Issues